By Craig Neil

 However, there are a few negatives that could disrupt your winter touring plans, with sub-zero temperatures, short daylight hours, and icy roads causing mayhem for the unwary traveller.

-In this article you’ll find a collection of useful Scotland winter travel tips that will help you make the most of your time in this amazing country, whether you’re thinking of an exciting winter road trip through the Highlands or a cosy weekend break in a city.
+In this article, you’ll discover essential winter in Scotland travel advice that will help you explore the country safely, whether you’re planning an exciting road trip through the Highlands or a cosy weekend break in a city.

 It’s fair to say Scotland is one of the most popular tourist destinations in Europe whatever time of year it is, with long balmy summer days that are perfect for Highland treks and clear, crisp winters that offer snow sports galore and some of the best festivals in the world.